 - Installation: If you’re looking to create a home theatre in your house, you’ll have to consider more than just the projector, with the installation process an important, and sometimes tricky, area to consider.
 As a result, it’s best to consult with either an electrician or the brand directly in regards to the best practice on how and where you can install a projector in your home.

-Finding the middle ground between work and play, projectors can also be a more affordable option in comparison to modern TVs, allowing you to settle in for movie night guilt-free.
+Finding the middle ground between work and play, projectors can also be a more affordable option in comparison to modern TVs, allowing you to settle in for movie night just about anywhere.
 But with plenty of brands, types and models available, it’s best to look into all of your options before purchasing, particularly if you’re looking to get a model installed into your wall or ceiling.
-But if you’re big on your movies, or you’re looking to blow away clients with a presentation, a projector may be worth the investment.
+Compare home theatre systems to create the ultimate cinematic experience in your home.

 Photo Credit: OverdoseStudio/shutterstock.com, Evgeny Atamanenko/shutterstock.com, Manuel Findeis/shutterstock.com, Vimeocdn.com, FrameStockFootages/shutterstock.com